Aspira Women's Health’s (AWH) “Buy” Rating Reaffirmed at Brookline Capital Management

-Brookline Capital Management reaffirmed their buy rating on shares of Aspira Women's Health (NASDAQ:AWH) in a report released on Wednesday, Zacks.com reports.
+Brookline Capital Management reissued their buy rating on shares of Aspira Women's Health (NASDAQ:AWH) in a research note released on Wednesday, Zacks.com reports.

-Aspira Women's Health (NASDAQ:AWH) last announced its earnings results on Thursday, August 13th.
+Aspira Women's Health (NASDAQ:AWH) last posted its earnings results on Thursday, August 13th.
 The company reported ($0.04) earnings per share (EPS) for the quarter.
-The company had revenue of $0.75 million for the quarter.
 Aspira Women's Health had a negative return on equity of 177.99% and a negative net margin of 323.40%.
+The firm had revenue of $0.75 million for the quarter.

 Aspira Women's Health Inc, together with its subsidiaries, discovers, develops, and commercializes diagnostic and bio-analytical solutions that help physicians to diagnose, treat, and enhance gynecologic health outcomes for women in the United States.
 The company provides sells OVA1, Overa, and Ova1PLUS risk of malignancy tests for ovarian cancer.